GasLom/BRaiNN-bioacoustics/README.md

 ## Instructions:

-# Bat Paper

-To replicate the results in Gascoyne and Lomas (2025) follow these instructions for the simplest execution:
+To replicate the results in Gascoyne and Lomas (2025) and Lomas et al. (2025) follow the instructions below.

+### Gascoyne and Lomas (2025)

+For the simplest execution:

 * Create an empty folder, 'DATA' and then unzip all the dataset files (Gascoyne and Lomas, 2025; Bertran et al, 2019).
-Move all the wav files from PIPI_paper, PIPY_paper, SILENCE_paper and SILENCE2_paper to the DATA folder.
+Move all the wav files from 'PIPI_paper', 'PIPY_paper', 'SILENCE_paper' and 'SILENCE2_paper' to the 'DATA' folder.
 * Set up five empty classification folders in the same location: 'PIPI’, 'PIPY’, 'SILENCE’, 'UNID’, and 'UNCLASS’.
   * PIPI: common pipistrelle
   * PIPY: soprano pipistrelle